 Appalachian Trail – September 24, 2013

 Last night was dominated by another large animal encounter.
-I guess the flat, open camping spots I chose were that way for a reason, and I was benefiting from the home steading efforts of other large animals.
-I was just dozing off when I heard what sounded like very large hoofs approach the tarp.
+I guess the flat, open camping spots I chose were that way for a reason, and I benefited from the homesteading efforts of other large animals.
+I was dozing off when I heard what sounded like very large hoofs approach the tarp.
 I was startled and sat up suddenly, listening to heavy breathing.
-I immediately assumed a large deer, but did not hear the harsh blowing that usually accompanies their wary approach.
+I immediately assumed a large deer but did not hear the harsh blowing that usually accompanies their conservative approach.

 Thinking quickly, I used my weapons at hand, rattling my cuben fiber tarp and coughing very loudly.
-Undeterred, the large something walked up to within inches of my tarp, paused, and then continued on it's way.
+Undeterred, the significant something walked up to within inches of my tarp, paused, and then continued on its way.
 I was shocked my audible assault had not deterred the night being.
-I slowly laid back down, listening for a secondary assault, but only heard the hundreds of other night noises that spurred my imagination.
-Fortunately, I had trained myself not to wonder, and to turn off my brain to sleep.
+I slowly laid back down, listening for a second assault, but only hearing the hundreds of other night noises spurred my imagination.
+Fortunately, I had trained myself not to wonder and to turn off my brain to sleep.
 I slept very lightly, but some part of my mind had learned to decipher the noises, and I was only awoken when the patterns changed.

-It was very cold, so I packed quickly and shoved a Big Sur bar into the pocket of my rain jacket.
-I carried a down jacket to put on at night when I arrived at camp, but during the morning I often hiked in my rain jacket until I warmed up.
-It was a good wind blocker, and trapped in my body heat, so I warmed up quickly.
-I did not leave it on too long, or I would also trap condensation, but left it on just long enough to warm me up.
+It was freezing, so I packed quickly and shoved a Big Sur bar into my rain jacket pocket.
+I carried a down jacket to put on at night when I arrived at camp, but during the morning, I often hiked in my rain jacket until I warmed up.
+It was a good wind blocker and trapped in my body heat, so I warmed up quickly.
+I did not leave it on too long, or I would also trap condensation, but I left it on just long enough to warm me up.

 I smiled in relief, as clearly man nor beast had used this camping spot.
 I should have a quiet night.
 I spread everything out, and prepared a peanut butter and jelly tortilla for dinner (or three).
-This was my favorite meal on the trail.
-I had grown up on PB&J, and it was a staple for me when hiking.
+I grew up on PB&J, which was a staple for me when hiking.
 I ate quickly, and slid into my Feathered Friends bag.
 The night was going to be cold, but this sleeping bag was one of the best I had ever used.
-I had used many down bags over the years, and my go to were either Feathered Friends or Western Mountaineering.
+I had used many down bags over the years, and my go-to was either Feathered Friends or Western Mountaineering.
 If using quilts, I always used Nunatak.
 Both were very well made, and lasted a long time if maintained.